-Emma Bond is the Staff Attorney at the ACLU of Maine, where she advances the organization's mission through litigation.
-She joined the organization in the fall of 2017.
+Emma Bond is the Legal Director at the ACLU of Maine, where she advances the organization's mission through litigation.
+She joined the organization in the fall of 2017 as a staff attorney.

 Most recently, Emma served as a trial attorney in the United States Department of Justice, where she litigated cases involving international trade, contract disputes, and administrative law.
 In recognition of her exceptional performance, she received the 2015 Civil Division Rookie of the Year award.